New York - Best Buy is not only dreaming, but planning for, a

 Aside from free online or phone tech support from Best Buy between

-Christmas and New Year's the chain announced a variety of moves to
+Christmas and New Year's the chain announced a variety of moves to support its

 efforts.
 Among them are: